Improving Psychiatric Crisis and Emergency Services

 - The number of behavioral health patients seeking psychiatric care in emergency departments has gone from a high of 1,447 to 816 In less than a year.

-- The length of stay for behavioral health patients in the emergency department has dropped from a high of 74.3 hours to 29.7 hours.
+- The average length of stay for behavioral health patients in the emergency department has dropped from a high of 31.4 hours to 9.1 hours.